husthegreat/stats/README.md

 ## Getting Started

 Welcome to the VS Code Stats.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Stats is an experimental class to calculate some basic statistics for two arrays, such as standard deviation, mean, correlation between the two sets and least squares regression best fit.

 ## Folder Structure